You may have heard of decision-making leave in the past but haven’t been sure how to implement it or what benefits it offers to your organization.

 Decision-making leave is often a final step in a progressive discipline policy.
 The goal is to correct a performance issue with an employee and give one final chance for improvement.
 This is an extremely serious step, because the end result for not changing the performance issue in this case is termination.
 We recommend that decision-making leave only be used after documented verbal written warning have been given to the employee and no change in performance has resulted.

 The process consists of a documented conversation between the supervisor and the employee about a discipline, performance or behavior problem.
-You can use the Helpside Decision-Making Leave Worksheet to document this conversation.
+You can use the Helpside Decision-Making Leave Worksheet (found in download below) to document this conversation.
 Make a copy of the worksheet for the employee to take with them and complete should they choose to return to work.

 If the employee returns from the decision-making leave having made the decision to work and follow all the rules, the employee is required to write a statement to the company outlining the employee’s understanding of the situation, what the employee did that is unacceptable and what the employee plans to do to make sure the situation is not repeated.
 Also, the employee must include in his/her statement that he/she understands that a reoccurrence of the behavior or a failure to change behavior will result in the termination of employment.